OpenLiberty/iguide-microprofile-config-intro/finish/readme.md

 contains the port value 9083.

 The <extract-directory>/displayCarTypes/src directory contains the InventoryConfig.java file as shown throughout this guide.
-This file is where the port configuration property value is injected into the code.
+This file is where the port configuration property and its value are injected into the code.
 The variable has the default value of '9080'.

 # Configuration
-You can edit any of the following three files to change the port values or change the config_ordinal of the configuration source.
+You can edit any of the following three files to change the port values or add the config_ordinal property to override the ordinal value of the configuration source.
+The configuration source with the highest ordinal value takes precedence.
 To save the changes on the Liberty server, run the Maven command 'mvn package' from the directory that contains the extracted sampleapp_mpconfig.zip files.

+The injected port configuration value is static.
+Changes to these files only take effect at application startup.
+To restart the application, restart the mpConfigServer, as indicated above.

 ## microprofile-config.properties
-This properties file can be found in the directory
+This properties file can be found in
 <extract-directory>/displayCarTypes/src/main/webapp/META-INF/.
 The default port value is 9081.

 ## server.env
-The server.env file can be found in the directory
+The server.env file can be found in
 <extract-directory>/displayCarTypes/src/main/liberty/config.
 The default port value is 9082.

 ## bootstrap.properties
-The bootstrap.properties file can be found in the directory
+The bootstrap.properties file can be found in
 <extract-directory>/displayCarTypes/src/main/liberty/config.
 The default port value is 9083.

-## Inject Port Configuration
-The injected port configuration value is static.
-Changes to these files only take effect at application startup.
-To restart the application, restart the mpConfigServer, as indicated above.